Powers of Attorney

 Watkins Solicitors are here to advise and help you to prepare these important documents to cater towards your individual circumstances.
-For further information about making an LPA, an Advance Decision, or registering an EPA please contact the team on 0117 9390 350 or email Lisa Morgan in the first instance: email@example.com.
+For further information about making an LPA, an Advance Decision, or registering an EPA please contact the team on 0117 9390 350 or email email@example.com.

-“Lisa Morgan had the right degree of humanness and professionalism for me.
-We could be real people together and I felt respectful of her knowledge base.
-She is very good and I felt she was careful, listened well and not in any way oppressive”.
+“Watkins Solicitors had the right degree of humanness and professionalism for me.
+We could be real people together and I felt respectful of their knowledge base.
+They are very good and I felt they were careful, listened well and were not in any way oppressive”.